conterra/reactivity/packages/reactivity-core/README.md

 person.printName(); // My name is Jane Doe
 ```

-Reactive structs are class like, as they don't support inheritance for example.
-You can imagine reactive structs as simple objects having reactive properties, computed properties and methods.
+Reactive structs are designed to help implement very simple classes: you can think of reactive structs as objects having reactive properties, computed properties and methods.
-Please consider writing your own classes with the basic API like `reactive` if a _class like_ is not enough.
+They are not designed to replace every usage of the `class` keyword.
+For example, they do not support base classes or private properties.

+If you need an advanced class, we recommend writing it yourself using standard JavaScript / TypeScript means.
+You can still (if needed) use a reactive struct internally, or you can use manual signals instead.

 ## Why?